 Remember that, with indie publishing, you retain the rights to all your content, but you have to pay to get that content produced.
 Traditional publishing will produce the content for free, but you have to get picked up by a publisher, which can be a long, arduous journey that costs you your creative control.
 And then the publisher owns your content at the end.
-So, while each has their own advantages, you’ll need to understand the costs and establish your self-publishing book budget if you decide to go that route.
+So, while each has its own advantages, you’ll need to understand the costs and establish your self-publishing book budget if you decide to go that route.

 Creating your book in a professional way incurs costs.
 There is, unfortunately, no cheap shortcut for preparing a book for print, especially because only the best books sell.
 Most people who choose independent publishing don’t have the background to know how to successfully get a book off the ground.
 Even if you’re a practiced author or designer, you’re still competing in a market where books are professionally produced.
 Selling widely has everything to do with quality.
 People won’t choose your book without a standout cover.
 And they won’t keep reading it or buy your next one if your plot or structure gets lost and your copy is riddled with errors.